Toddlers are great characters who can make you laugh, smile, and scowl all with just a quick word, then make you cackle again with a cheeky grin.

 Fit Window Stops

 Kids love to open windows, which is window stops are a great solution to stop them from tumbling out.
-They restrict the window from opening past a certain point, allowing you to ventilate your room, or satisfy the curiosity of your toddler, without posing any risk that they might fall.
+They restrict the window from opening past a certain point, allowing you to ventilate your room or satisfy the curiosity of your toddler without posing any risk that they might fall.
 Window stops can be used on a variety of different types of windows.
 If you’re not sure if these devices are right for your home, then one of our experienced team can talk you through them and explore the options you have.

 Avoid Blinds And Curtains With Cords

 Kids love putting things in their mouths or wrapping themselves up in them, which is why blind and curtain cords are potentially deadly hazards.
-Children can strangle themselves with them, or choke on the small plastic pieces that come as part of the cords.
+Children can strangle themselves with them or choke on the small plastic pieces that come as part of the cords.
 To avoid this, consider replacing your blinds and curtains with shutters.
-Our extensive range of Bahama Shutters offers not only storm protection, but also privacy.
+Our extensive range of Bahama Shutters offers not only storm protection but also privacy.
 As they’re attached to the outside of your home, they’ll be no chance that your child can hurt themselves by playing with them.
-This means that you won’t have to choose between privacy and safety when you’re considering window coverings.
+This means that you won’t have to choose between privacy and safety when considering window coverings.

 Remove The Handle On Crank Windows

-Don’t Forget Your Doors
+Don’t Forget Your Doors.

 When focusing on keeping your child from falling out of a window, it’s easy to forget the doors in your home.
-If these are made of glass, then they could fall through in the same way they would a window or smash them and cut themselves.
+If these are made of glass, they could fall through the same way they would a window or smash them and cut themselves.
 They could also open them, then wander off and end up getting lost and scared.
 Make sure that you keep your doors shut and securely locked when your toddler is unsupervised around them.
-If the doors are left open, make sure that you have created a safe space for your child to play in your garden, or that you have a toddler guard across the bottom of the door to prevent them from leaving.
+If the doors are left open, make sure that you have created a safe space for your child to play in your garden or that you have a toddler guard across the bottom of the door to prevent them from leaving.
 If your doors don’t shut and lock properly, then speak to one of our window specialists, who will be happy to discuss replacing them and ensuring the safety of your loved ones.

 Replace Broken Windows Quickly

 Toddlers need to be kept safe from windows when they’re intact, but also when they’re broken.
 From storms to rogue toys and more, there are many reasons why a window might get broken.
-If a window is broken in your home, get in touch with our team, who will quickly send an assessor to review the damage, and have your window fixed.
+If a window is broken in your home, get in touch with our team, who will quickly send an assessor to review the damage and have your window fixed.
 In the meantime, make sure that you keep your child away as you sweep up the broken glass, and place a barrier in front of the gap that the broken window has left so that your child can’t escape through it.

 Keeping toddlers safe around windows is a key concern for most parents.
-If you’re a homeowner with a toddler, or you just want to find out more about our range of services, then call 843.572.9727 or contact us.
+If you’re a homeowner with a toddler or just want to find out more about our range of services, call 843.572.9727 or contact us.
 One of our experts will be more than happy to discuss your needs and help you find the windows, doors, shutters, or even a sunroom that suits them.
 The result will be a safe, comfortable home you can feel proud of.